 However, through minor adjustments to the way seniors live and get around, the number of falls can be greatly reduced.
 According to the National Institute on Aging, when seniors take care of their overall health, it lowers their chances of falling.

 Common reasons for falls in seniors

 As mentioned earlier, eyesight deteriorates as we age, along with age-related eye diseases.
-This can make it difficult to see obstacles or hazards under foot.
+This can make it difficult to see obstacles or hazards underfoot.
 Wearing eyeglasses while moving around is always important.